JonathanGrossmanITC/fullstack_html_css_basics/03_day_three.md

 }
 ```

 As you see in the example, the `@keyframes` block starts with `@keyframes`, followed by the name of the animation, and then `{ }`.
 Inside are pairs of a `%` and an object of key:value pairs.
-The `%` corresponds to the point in time of the `animation-duration` and the key:value pairs are CSS styles.
+The `%` corresponds to the point in time of the `animation-duration` and the key:value pairs are CSS styles for that block of time.
 In this example, the animation will change the element's `color` and `font-size` at each of 0%, 25%, 50%, and 100% of the `animation-duration` of 4 seconds.

 In the example, at the beginning of the animation the font `color` is black and `font-size` is 24 pixels.
 Next, after 25% of the duration passes, the font `color` turns white and `font-size` becomes 30 pixels.
 Then, after 50% duration the font `color` turns blue and `font-size` becomes 24 pixels.
 Finally, the font `color` turns black and `font-size` returns to 24 pixels after 100% of the animation duration.